FAQs

 Our residents are employees of Kaiser Foundation Hospitals, a 501(c)(3) organization.

-Our goal is to have the majority of residents stay with Kaiser Permanente after graduation.
+Our goal is to have our residents stay in Hawaii.
+Thus far, the majority of residents stay with Kaiser Permanente after graduation.
 Kaiser Permanente Hawaii is always seeking the most qualified candidates who are compatible with our organizational culture and aligned with our mission to provide world-class care to our members during each and every encounter.
+Our alumni go on to work and extend their education in a variety of areas and locations.

 There is an abundance of research opportunities available to residents at Kaiser Permanente Hawaii, including opportunities to improve patient care.
 Residents participating in our program are amazed at the range of possibilities for research projects.
 Please go to the Scholarly Activities section of our website to read more about our research opportunities.